yuvalmGS/gigaspaces-wiki-jekyll/xap97/configuring-the-processing-unit-sla.markdown

 The SLA definition above creates 4 instances of a Processing Unit using the `partitioned-sync2backup` [space topology](/product_overview/space-topologies.html).
 It defines 2 partitions (`number-of-instances="2"`), each with one backup (`number-of-backups="1"`).
 In addition, it requires that a primary and a backup instance of the same partition will not be provisioned to the same GSC (`max-instances-per-vm="1"`).

+{% tip %}
-{% lampon %} It is up to the deployer to configure the SLA correctly.
+It is up to the deployer to configure the SLA correctly.
 Trying to deploy a Processing Unit with a cluster schema that requires backups without specifying `numberOfBackups` causes the deployment to fail.
+{%endtip%}

 {% info %}
 In previous releases, the SLA definition also included dynamic runtime policies, e.g. creating additional processing unit instances based on CPU load, relocating a certain instance when the memory becomes saturated, etc. These capabilities are still supported, but are considered deprecated.
 Version 7.0 introduces the [Administration and Monitoring API](./administration-and-monitoring-api.html) which supports the above and and much more.